What will I have to pay? Estimating Air Conditioning and Furnace Repair Costs on your home’s HVAC system.

 I have tried several different tactics to this question.
 I’ve even tried brutal honesty to helpfully inform customers before the visit.
 This has at times ended in a lost opportunity.
 Here are two ways I’ve answered the question in the past.

 1) “Ma’m, there is a service fee of $60 to come out.
 Once we diagnose the system we will give you an exact price before we begin the work.”

 These are just examples.
-We stick with option ‘a’ right now for several reasons.
-Get the customer, don’t snub them with too much detail up front and get them as a customer.
+We stick with option ‘a’right now for several reasons.
+Get the customer, don’t snub them with too much detail upfront and get them as a customer.
 If they can’t pay for the repair at least they can probably pay for the diagnostic fee.
-Additionally we have the opportunity to build a relationship.
-This is a bit like having bedside manner as a doctor.
-People desire to be reassured by their doctor but sometimes too much information or giving worst case scenarios can make for poor manners and lost trust.
+Additionally, we have the opportunity to build a relationship.
+This is a bit like having a bedside manner as a doctor.
+People desire to be reassured by their doctor but sometimes too much information or giving worst-case scenarios can make for poor manners and lost trust.